Joachim Neander: Life

-In 1679, Neander became a pastor of St Martin’s church in Bremen, as his popularity with the common people had caused problems with the church administration in Düsseldorf.
+In 1679, Neander became an assistant pastor of St. Martin's church in Bremen, as his popularity with the common people had caused problems with the church administration in Düsseldorf.
 One year later, at the age of 30, he died of tuberculosis.

 Notable works

 Being the first important hymn-writer of the German Reformed Church, Neander wrote his creations mostly at Düsseldorf.
 The minister and elders of the Reformed Church had complete control of the school at Düsseldorf.
 About July 1673 to about May 1677 the minister was Sylvester Lürsen (a native of Bremen, and a few years older than Neander), a man of ability and earnestness, but jealous, and, in later times at least, quarrelsome.

 Neander worked harmoniously alongside him at first, frequently preaching in the church and assisting in the visitation of the sick.
 But he soon introduced practices which inevitably brought on a conflict.
 He began to hold prayer meetings of his own, without informing or consulting the minister or elders; he began to absent himself from Holy Communion, on the grounds that he could not conscientiously commune along with the unconverted, and also persuaded others to follow this example; and became less regular in his attendance at the ordinary services of the Church.

 Besides these causes of offence, he drew out a new timetable for the school, made alterations on the school buildings, held examinations and appointed holidays without consulting anyone.

-The result of all this was a Visitation of the school on Nov.
-29, 1676, and then his suspension from school and pulpit on Feb.
-3, 1677.
-On Feb.
-17 he signed a full and definite declaration by which "without mental reservations" he bound himself not to repeat any of the acts complained of; and thereupon was permitted to resume his duties as rector but not as assistant minister.
+The result of all this was a Visitation of the school on November 29, 1676, and then his suspension from school and pulpit on February 3, 1677.
+On February 17 he signed a full and definite declaration by which "without mental reservations" he bound himself not to repeat any of the acts complained of; and thereupon was permitted to resume his duties as rector but not as assistant minister.

 The suspension thus lasted only 14 days, and his salary was never actually stopped.
 The statements that he was banished from Düsseldorf, and that he lived for months in a cave in the Neanderthal near Mettmann are therefore without foundation.
 Still his having had to sign such a document was a humiliation which he must have felt keenly, and when, after Lürsen's departure, the second master of the Latin school was appointed permanent assistant pastor, this feeling would be renewed.

 Creation of hymns

-A number were circulated among his friends at Düsseldorf in MS., but they were first collected and published after his removal to Bremen, and appeared as:
+A number of his hymns were circulated among his friends at Düsseldorf in MS., but they were first collected and published after his removal to Bremen, and appeared as: